 Unknown maker (prob.
 England)

-most such cameras.
-The hand-cut dovetail joints can
+hand by an unknown cabinet-maker.
+The hand-cut dovetail joints can be seen

 Back to Non-View Cameras